ruiying-ocean/cgeniepy/docs/source/installation.rst

        $ python3 -m pip install git+https://github.com/ruiying-ocean/cgeniepy.git@master

-(Optional) Install dependencies
+(optional) Install dependencies
 ---------------------------------
-cgeniepy is not a standalone software.
-It is built on other excellent packages (so called "dependencies").
-Although installing cgeniepy will automatically download the related dependent packages, sometime it could fail.
-Using the blow command can manually avoid this.
+In very rare case,  the installation might fail due to "wrong version" of dependent packages, or conflicts with other packages.
+Using the blow command *might* (not necessarily always) avoid this.

 .. code-block:: console